vinilpi/Jenkins-argoCD/IP.md

     stages {
         stage('Hello World') {
             steps {
-                // This will print "Hello World" to the console echo 'Hello World'
+                // This will print "Hello World, How are you" to the console echo 'Hello World'
             }
         }